-A secure agency foster home verified under Tex.
+Although there are currently no secure agency foster homes, a secure agency foster home which is verified under Tex.
 Hum.
 Res.
 Code § 42.0531 is one that provides:

 - Mental health and other services specifically designed to assist children who are victims of trafficking under Tex.
 Penal Code § 20A.02 or Tex.
 Penal Code § 20A.03, including:

 - victim and family counseling;

-- o behavioral health care;
+- behavioral health care;

-- o treatment and intervention for sexual assault;
+- treatment and intervention for sexual assault;

-- o education tailored to the child's needs;
+- education tailored to the child's needs;

 - life skills training;

 - o mentoring; and

-- o substance abuse screening and treatment as needed;
+- substance abuse screening and treatment as needed;

 - Individualized services based on the trauma endured by a child, as determined through comprehensive assessments of the service needs of the child;

-- 24-hour services; and
+- 24-hour services: and

 - Appropriate security through facility design, hardware, technology, and staffing.
 Tex.
 Hum.
 Res.
 Code § 42.0531(c).